cdoge25/VSTAY/README.md

 # VSTAY - Online Booking App - Database Project

-The data of this database is generated using: https://www.mockaroo.com/
+The data of this database is generated using: https://www.mockaroo.com/ <br>
-\n
 Some Queries have been written to test out the database.

 ## 1. ERD